netsage-project/tstat-transport/README.md

 Process a single "timestamped directory" of files, send JSON and exit.
 This is primarily for development or debugging.

+##### --no-transport

+Skips sending the messages to the selected transport and dumps them to standard out instead.
+Use standard shell redirection `... --no-transport > file.json` to save output to a file.

 ##### --verbose and --debug

 `--verbose` triggers additional log output. `--debug` changes the log level to `logging.DEBUG` in the transport module.
 This is primarily for debugging connection problems with RabbitMQ, or to get detailed output on the transactions with the remote server.